-The Home Minister has been disbursing taxes collected on betting in the Mahalaxmi Racecourse to phony trusts and ‘charity’ bodies that have been fudging records to claim the donations; almost all of these organisations are either promoted by, or have a direct affiliation to, his party, NCP.
+Home Minister has been disbursing taxes collected on betting in Mahalaxmi Racecourse to phony trusts and 'charity' bodies that have been fudging records to claim the donations

 Charity begins at home for Home Minister R R Patil – literally.
 In a clear case of abuse of discretionary powers vested in him, Patil has been callously disbursing tax collected on horse racing in Mumbai to phoney public trusts and charity organisations with dubious grassroots credentials.

 mid-day investigations establish that tax collected on wagering in horse racing at the Royal Western India Turf Club (RWITC) or Mahalaxmi Racecourse is being frittered away on charity organisations that have been fudging records to claim the donations, by putting together a team of bogus trust members, faulty audit reports, and half-baked utilisation certificates showing the money is used for social purposes, none of which are ever vetted by a lethargic state home department — because the annual list of grants is directly approved by the home minister himself.

 With no system in place to check how the money is being used, the fly-by-night bodies are squandering the ‘racecourse nidhi (fund)’ for personal and political gains, rather than on social causes that they were ostensibly meant for — like training unemployed youth, teaching skills to women, educating poor children, and giving pension to the elderly in rural Maharashtra.